kconger/MiSTer_web2rgbmatrix/README.md

 Copy linux/web2rgbmatrix folder to root of your MiSTer_Data partition.

-Copy your GIF files into the web2rgbmatrix/gifs/ directory.
-Name the gif you want to use for the core, CoreName.gif.
-I've included some static core logos that have been properly formatted.
-The [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) project has a nice set of Animated GIFs you can use as well.
+Copy your GIF files into a folder that your MiSTer can access.
+GIF name must match the core name exactly, ie. CoreName.gif.
+There are some static core logos that can be copied into your GIF directory on the MiSTer.
+The [tty2rgbmatrix](https://github.com/h3llb3nt/tty2rgbmatrix) project has a nice set of animated GIFs you can use as well.

+Update your 'web2rgbmatrix.conf' to point to your GIF directory.

 Add the following to the bottom of MiSTer_Data/linux/user-startup.sh